Other Items Related to Form 990-T

 Form 4466, Corporation Application for Quick Refund of Overpayment of Estimated Tax

-This form is used by corporations that overpaid their estimated tax for the year to apply for a quick refund.
-The overpayment must be at least $500 and at least 10% of the expected tax liability.
+Any corporation that overpaid its estimated tax for the tax year may apply for a quick refund if the overpayment is at least 10% of the expected tax liability and at least $500.

 Form 4562, Depreciation and Amortization